 2. Speaking critically or negatively.
 When providing feedback, adopt a constructive and encouraging attitude.
 A critical or negative tone should be avoided since it can be unproductive and demotivating.

 3. Making sweeping judgments or applying stereotypes.
-Don’t assume anything about the employee while giving them feedback based on their age, gender, race, or other traits.
+Don’t assume anything about the employee while giving them feedback based on age, gender, race, or other traits.
 This can be upsetting and reduce the usefulness of the comments.

 Receiving Feedback